barumau/PanGlobish/eng/G_baze.md

 9. **Word order:**
    The word order is subject – verb – object, in declarations and questions alike.
 10. **Word building:**
-   In Panglobish, words change only when their actual meaning changes.
+   In Panglo, words change only when their actual meaning changes.
    Words don't ever change only to serve in a different grammatical role.